Share your ideas for a zero-waste future

 600 million tons of construction and demolition (C&D) waste was generated in the United States in 2018 - more than twice the amount of household trash.
 In the Twin Cities metro area, only about 20% of C&D waste material is recycled.
 Reusing furnishings and other building materials during remodeling projects helps reduce the amount of C&D waste going to landfills.
 Donating or selling items from a renovation project instead of throwing them away allows that material to get a second (or third or fourth!) life in another project.
 It’s also great to incorporate salvaged building materials back into new designs.
 Not only can these materials offer unique, one-of-a-kind character to your project, but they also reduce embodied emissions from new materials.

-Here is a related Choose to Reuse article with general resources on Green Remodeling.
+Here is a related Choose to Reuse article with general resources on Green Remodeling(External link).

 -Amy Maas